cghimire/Grocery-Management-System/README.md

 ### Neural Network Model

-**After splitting data set into training and testing set, I added column to each training and test data to see if the model is fit**.
+**After splitting data set into training and testing set, run the neural network to see if the model is fit**.

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/neural%20net.png "neural net")